 In terms of our individual children, they enjoy taking part in musical events within the community.
 We have recognised that they lack exposure to wider musical events and music plays a big part in our ambition for pupils when they leave the school, both in terms of performing, learning an instrument and exposure to a wide variety of music.

-This is embedded in the classroom activities as well as the weekly singing assemblies, concerts and performances, extra curricular activities and the learning of musical instruments.
+Music is embedded in the classroom activities (formal music lessosn) as well as the weekly singing assemblies, concerts and performances, extra-curricular activities and the learning of musical instruments.
+Pupils have the opportunity to perform at least three times per year, culminating in a staged musical production in the summer.
+Appreciation of music is further developed through ‘Music of the Week’ which is promoted in assemblies and incorporates the very best of what has been written and said.
 The elements of music are taught in the classroom lessons so that children are able to use some of the language of music to dissect it, and understand how it is made, played, appreciated and analysed.
 In the classroom, students learn how to play an instrument progressively, also building on their understanding of musical notation.

 Music lessons are taught weekly and, combined with our singing assembly, we ensure pupils have at least 1 hour of music per week.